-Kamila Elliot, president and partner at the Washington D.C.-based wealth manager Grid 202 Partners, became the chair of the board of directors at the Center for Financial Planning Board of Standards on January 1.
+Kamila Elliot, president and partner at the Washington D.C.-based wealth manager Grid 202 Partners, became the chair of the board of directors at the Certified Financial Planner Board of Standards on January 1.
 She’s the first Black chair to lead the policymaking group behind the CFP Board and its popular certification for financial advisors.

 Elliot joined the board of directors in 2019 and was chosen to serve as chair-elect in 2021.
 The chair-elect, who the board votes on to choose every summer, replaces the chair at the start of the following year.
 (Daniel Moisand, a financial advisor at Moisand, Fitzgerald, Tamayo in Melbourne, Florida, is serving as chair-elect in 2021.)
 In addition to her affiliation with the CFP Board, Elliot has spent more than 14 years in finance, including stints at Vanguard and Dimensional Fund Advisors.